 Furthermore, it is possible to optimize 3D models before importing them into the iFrame in order to provide a satisfactory customer experience.
 By applying these recommendations, in combination with other more general suggestions, such as those offered by MOZ, it is possible to ensure optimal SEO.

 A website with a faster load time means a better user experience, higher conversion and therefore a higher ranking.

-In summary, whenever possible, it is best to use a lighter 3D model, which contains fewer textures, less animations and less information in general, and place a link that contains the full rich model.
+In summary, whenever possible, it is best to use a lighter 3D model (less loading power needed), which contains fewer textures, less animations and less information in general, and place a link that contains the full rich model.

 How Google is adapting to the growing popularity of 3D modeling and AR